LibraryCarpentry/lc-marcedit/episodes/02-top-level-menu-features.md

 # Top Level Menu Features

 ## Where are the top level menu features?
 When you first open MarcEdit, the main menu or the main window opens.
 From here, you can access the many features and tools.
 One thing you'll notice is that there are both shortcuts, linked icons, and menu options that lead to the same features.
-For example, to join records in one MARC file with another one, you can click on your shortcut if you have added that to your shortcuts or go to Tools, MARC Processing tools, and then select MARCJoin.
+For example, to join records in one MARC file with another one, you can click on your MARCJoin shortcut if you have added that to your shortcuts, or you can go to Tools --> MARC Processing tools -->  MARCJoin.

 It is from the main window where you can access the primary MarcEdit features or the MarcTools, Preferences, Plug-ins, and Help.
  <img src="../assets/img/topLevelFeatures_mainMenu.PNG" width="650">